agalueu/Financial-Analytics/Analysis_resume.md

--- 1. What are the Monthly Income vs Expenses for all users?
+# 1. What are the Monthly Income vs Expenses for all users?
-📝 Query Goal
+### 📝 Query Goal
 To calculate total income and total expenses per month, helping track cash inflows and outflows over time.

-⚙️ Steps / Logic
+### ⚙️ Steps / Logic

-DATE_TRUNC('month', transaction_date) → groups transactions by month (ignoring day details).
+- DATE_TRUNC('month', transaction_date) → groups transactions by month (ignoring day details).

-CASE statements:
+- CASE statements:

-If transaction_type = 'Deposit', sum amounts into total_income.
+    *If transaction_type = 'Deposit', sum amounts into total_income.

-If transaction_type = 'Withdrawal', sum amounts into total_expenses.
+    *If transaction_type = 'Withdrawal', sum amounts into total_expenses.

-Aggregate with SUM → calculates total deposits and withdrawals for each month.
+- Aggregate with SUM → calculates total deposits and withdrawals for each month.

-ORDER BY month → results displayed chronologically.
+- ORDER BY month → results displayed chronologically.

-📊 Business Insights
+### 📊 Business Insights

-Identifies monthly financial health by comparing income vs expenses.
+- Identifies monthly financial health by comparing income vs expenses.

-Reveals if the company (or account) is spending more than earning.
+- Reveals if the company (or account) is spending more than earning.

-Helps detect seasonal trends (e.g., higher expenses during certain months).
+- Helps detect seasonal trends (e.g., higher expenses during certain months).

-Provides a baseline for budgeting and forecasting.
+- Provides a baseline for budgeting and forecasting.

 Sample img: [Profit Hotspot](images/query_profit_hotspot.png)

--- 2. What are the total spent by Category?
+# 2. What are the total spent by Category?
-📝 Query Goal
+### 📝 Query Goal
 To calculate total spending per category, allowing identification of where the majority of withdrawals (expenses) are going.

-⚙️ Steps / Logic
+### ⚙️ Steps / Logic

-Filter transactions → WHERE transaction_type = 'Withdrawal' ensures only expenses are considered.
+- Filter transactions → WHERE transaction_type = 'Withdrawal' ensures only expenses are considered.

-Group by category → aggregates withdrawals by expense type (e.g., Rent, Groceries, Utilities).
+- Group by category → aggregates withdrawals by expense type (e.g., Rent, Groceries, Utilities).

-SUM(amount) → computes total spent per category.
+- SUM(amount) → computes total spent per category.

-ORDER BY total_spent DESC → ranks categories from highest to lowest spending.
+- ORDER BY total_spent DESC → ranks categories from highest to lowest spending.

-📊 Business Insights
+### 📊 Business Insights

-Shows the biggest cost drivers (e.g., Rent or Groceries).
+- Shows the biggest cost drivers (e.g., Rent or Groceries).

-Helps prioritize cost control strategies.
+- Helps prioritize cost control strategies.

-Useful for budget planning → know which categories to monitor closely.
+- Useful for budget planning → know which categories to monitor closely.

-Enables tracking of spending habits over time if combined with monthly filters.
+- Enables tracking of spending habits over time if combined with monthly filters.

 Sample img: [Profit Hotspot](images/query_profit_hotspot.png)